Configuration

 }

-import { ThemeStyles } from 'renoun/components'
+import { RootProvider } from 'renoun'

 export default function RootLayout({